xjara/hiring_exercise-software_developer/README.md

 ###API Output:

-Returns the three elements with the most matches, additinally the orignal news header and the link to the hole news text should be displayed.
+Returns the three elements with the most matches, additinally the orignal news header and the link to the whole news text should be displayed.

 ###Workflow: